 As you begin to understand God’s perfect and unfailing love, you will begin to delight in His ability to be all that you need.
-When you approach the throne of God with a heart that desires to serve, He makes you ready to not only be the cherished bride of your husband, but the bride of an eternal union (Rev 21:2) When you see your sinful self cleansed and purified by the covering of Jesus’ sacrificial blood, you will begin to see your imperfect significant other with the same love and grace Jesus had for you.
+When you approach the throne of God with a heart that desires to serve, He makes you ready to not only be the cherished bride of your husband, but the bride of an eternal union (Revelation 21:2) When you see your sinful self cleansed and purified by the covering of Jesus’ sacrificial blood, you will begin to see your imperfect significant other with the same love and grace Jesus had for you.

 My Prayer for Today: